Can dogs eat honeydew melon? Is honeydew good for dogs to eat, or is it best to pass and choose a different snack for your furry friend?

 What This Article Contains

 Sometimes, deciding what to feed your pup can be confusing.
 There are just so many different foods out there, and it can be bewildering to figure out which ones are okay for your pooch.

 Perhaps your pooch swiped some honeydew off your plate when you weren’t looking.
-Or maybe you’re considering feeding some to your pooch as a treat.
+Or maybe you want to give some to your pooch as a treat.

-Whatever your reason, figuring out if a particular food is okay for your pup is very important.
+Whatever your reason, learning if a particular food is okay for your pup is very important.

 We’ll look at what honeydew specifically contains, and what a dog’s diet should consist of.